PFAS Testing Information

 Given the Town’s commitment to keeping residents informed, we are providing this information although the PFAS test results do not trigger a formal notice to the community under drinking water regulations.
 We will continue to provide updates on testing results below:

 PFAS are a family of man-made chemicals that have been used since the 1950s in a number of products including nonstick cookware, water resistant clothing, food packaging materials, and firefighting foam.
 Please visit MassDEP’s website for additional information about PFAS.
+You can also learn more on the U.S. Environmental Protection Agency's website.

 The Town is committed to managing and protecting our water supply.
 The Board of Water and Sewerage and Department of Public Works remains engaged with MassDEP, the Massachusetts Water Works Association, neighboring towns, and other stakeholders to ensure compliance with regulations and awareness of new developments regarding PFAS and the public water supply.
 If you have any questions or concerns, please contact the Water Division at 508-906-3004 or email DPW Director Maurice Goulet at email@example.com